ParkenDD/ParkAPI2/web/scrapers/builtin/README.md

     example.py

-Then people can create one or more *pools* by copying and implementing `example.py`
+Then contributers can create one or more *pools* by copying and implementing `example.py`

 ```python
 from typing import List